-$^{^{23}\,}See\,supra$ note 10 regarding BATS One and NYSE BQT.
+$^{^{23}\,}See$ supra note 10 regarding BATS One and NYSE BQT.

-precisely the sort of market data product that the Commission envisioned when it adopted Regulation NMS.
+dealers ("BDs") increased authority and flexibility to offer new and unique market data to the public.
+It was believed that this authority would expand the amount of data available to consumers, and also spur innovation and competition for the provision of market data.
+The Exchange believes that the NLS Plus market data product is precisely the sort of market data product that the Commission envisioned when it adopted Regulation NMS.
 The Commission concluded that Regulation NMS-by deregulating the market in proprietary data-would itself further the Act's goals of facilitating efficiency and competition: